viam-soleng/viam-docker-container/README.md

-# Viam in Docker Container Best Practices
+# Viam Docker Container Best Practices

 Running applications and services inside Docker containers is popular.
 Within this repository we provide a few tips and tricks around how to use Viam with Docker containers.
 The repository contains a section about creating a Docker image with the Viam RDK and how to use it in different ways.
 If you are more interested in connecting to a Viam service, have a look at the Viam client section further down in this README.md.

-## Build and Run the Viam RDK Docker Container
+## Viam RDK Docker Container

 ### Build the Docker Image